25 June 2021

 While we have a long way to go, I’m proud of what this collaboration has achieved so far.
 It’s a rewarding feeling knowing the work we’re doing is directly helping to save threatened species like our greater gliders, spotted-tail quolls, and so many more.

 Our conservationists are continuing to work hard to Regenerate Australia and save our iconic native species.
-The wins for nature we’ve achieved over the last eighteen months have only been possible with the help of our supporters and partners.
+The wins for nature we’ve achieved over the last 18 months have only been possible with the help of our supporters and partners.
 By working together to save our wildlife and natural habitat, our beautiful landscape is on the road to recovery after the 2020 bushfires.
 There’s still a lot of work to be done, but your continued support will help us on our goal to Regenerate Australia and restore our nature.